-Wildlife cameras are useful tool to study wildlife in a non-invasive approach and answer many questions about wildlife behavior, occupancy, abundance, and land usage.
+Wildlife cameras are a useful tool to study wildlife in a non-invasive approach and answer many questions about wildlife behavior, occupancy, abundance, and land usage.
 At Sky Island Alliance, we use wildlife cameras to gather crucial data on wildlife species in the region.
 This data helps us inform the public and policy makers about the unique diversity we have in the binational region.

 In the last decade, wildlife cameras have become cheaper and more accessible to curious wildlife lovers across the globe.
 This blog will hopefully shed light on how we, at SIA, set up our cameras and give advice to those who would like to set up their own.